mordori/Philosophers/README.md

   <img src="https://github.com/mordori/mordori/blob/main/doc/asdasd.gif" alt="Demo" />
 </p>

+## ✨ Features
-Resources shared between threads are locked with mutex to avoid data races.
+- Resources shared between threads are locked with mutex to avoid data races

-Main thread handles monitoring the philosophers' status, controlling the simulation.
+- Main thread handles monitoring the philosophers' status, controlling the simulation

-Dedicated logging thread decoupled from status monitoring handles the printing of the philosophers' states.
-It constructs batches from a queue of logs and writes them out periodically.
+- Dedicated logging thread decoupled from status monitoring handles the printing of the philosophers' states.
+It constructs batches from a queue of logs and writes them out periodically

 > [!IMPORTANT]
 > Outcome may depend on the performance of the computer used to run the program.